ImplFerris/pico-pico/src/thermistor/temperature/index.md

 # Temperature on OLED

-In this section, we'll calculate the temperature using the B equation and display it on an OLED screen.
+In this section, we will measure the temperature in your room and display it on the OLED screen.

 ## Hardware Requirments